victor-porcar/instance-rebuilder/README.md

 This is how Java Spring applications are supposed to be and how they should work in all occasions.

-But sometimes the developer has to face scenarios that require tricks like changing in *execution time* the actual instance injected by Spring.
+But sometimes the developer has to face scenarios that require *dirty* tricks like changing in *execution time* the actual instance injected by Spring.

 For example